 Stems: White Heath Aster is a native perennial aster that has stems can reach up to 3 feet high.
 The bottom 1/3 of the stem is usually unbranched but above that the plant can branch frequently creating a bush like appearance.
 Stems are hairy, green initially and becoming brown toward flowering time.

 The leaves are narrow and small, with basal leaves no more than 1/2 inch across and up to 3 inches long, but most stem leaves are much narrower and shorter, all with rough edges from stiff hairs.
-The more upper stem leaves have undersides with short stiff hair.
+The more upper stem leaves have undersides with short stiff hair and a soft spine.
 Like the flowers, they are numerous and while alternate, are closely crowded.
-Upper stem leaves have a soft spine and are much shorter than the lower basal leaves.
-There are frequently clusters of very small leaves in the leaf axils.
+There are frequently fascicles of very small leaves in the leaf axils.
 Like most asters, the lower basal leaves drop away by flowering time.

 The floral array is a branched panicle with flowers clustered tightly, frequently overlapping, along the panicle branches.
 The branch stems and the flower stalks are hairy.

 Flowers: There are many small (1/3 to 1/2 inch) flowers composed of two types of florets: There are 10 to 18 white ray florets, although they may occasionally be light blue or pink.
 These are pistillate and fertile.
 The rays surround a group of 6 to 12+ fertile tubular disc florets.
 These have a yellow corolla with the five lobe tips at the throat slightly turned outward.
 Anthers of the five stamens of the disc florets are appressed against the style which has appendages at its tip.
 The style is exserted from the corolla throat when the floret opens.
 The disc floret corollas turn brownish at maturity.
 The green flower bracts on the stalks graduate into an overlapping series (3 to 4) of phyllaries surrounding the flower head; they are unequal in size, hairy, and with green spade-like or diamond shaped tips.